wlix32hacker/minecraft-game-mode-switcher/README.md

-# The version 2 is not ready to version
+# The version 2 is not ready to production

 # set up
 ## installing